 GOD MACHINE – “All My Colours” [from Home 12”, 1993]

 Alright, now I become a little bit emo.
 This is one of the most important bands for me.
 I will even take off my hat for this.
-God Machine.
+GOD MACHINE.
 Nobody knows them.
 It’s a maxi single, a cover version of ECHO AND THE BUNNY MEN.
 For me, the music is even darker than JOY DIVISION or this kind of stuff.
 They released two records in the early ’90s, on the label of THE CURE, Fiction Records.
 During the recordings of the second album in Prague, during the mixing, the bassist got a really bad headache, so they went to the hospital.
 He died the same night of a brain tumor.
 Then they released the record in the last version that he had heard.
 This is the darkest, saddest music that there is.
 This maxi is worth now around 300-400 euro because in the ’90s they were producing less and less vinyl records.

 These are the most expensive vinyls from this time.
 Brave New World from IRON MAIDEN was only released as a shabby picture disc with a bad sound, but nevertheless it‘s very expensive because it’s the only original vinyl available from this record.